 4. The Egg Has a Short Life After Ovulation

 Though the egg has a lifespan of less than a day, sperm can stay alive inside a woman’s uterus and fallopian tubes anywhere from 1 to 5 days.
-This means that sex up to 5 days prior to ovulation can actually result in pregnancy!
+This means that sex up to 5 days prior to ovulation can actually result in pregnancy–but it is exceedingly rare for a sperm to survive more than 48 hours!
+However, the 2 days before and the day of ovulation are the most fertile days of each cycle.
 The lifespan of the sperm is dependent on the sperm’s health, but also on the woman’s cervical fluid, which can nourish the sperm during its wait.

 5. The Egg is Quite Picky

 When discussing fertilization, the egg is often portrayed as a passive player in the drama of conception, waiting patiently for the first sperm to arrive and burst in.
-But research has shown that the egg has a much bigger role than previously thought, and that she is in fact quite picky!
+But research from the late 1980s out of Johns Hopkins, the University of Wisconsin and the Roche Institute of Molecular Biology has shown that the egg has a much bigger role than previously thought, and that she is in fact quite picky!
 Although we usually think of the sperm doing all the hard work of fertilization, penetrating the docile egg, it is now believed that the egg actually chooses who she lets in or not.

 The egg appears to give preference to sperm with intact DNA, producing a compound that softens the outer layer of the egg to allow specific sperm to enter.
 These studies also suggest that the egg may even actively bind sperm to its surface, thereby not giving the sperm any choice in the matter, trapping the sperm it has chosen.
 Once a sperm has made its way in, the outer layer of the egg hardens, which prevents entry to any other suitors.